-- Cardiovascular disease (CVD) is the leading cause of death worldwide and accounts for nearly 1 in 3 deaths in the United States (US).
-Key cardiovascular (CV) risk factors include smoking, physical inactivity, obesity, hypercholesterolemia, poor nutrition, hypertension, and diabetes mellitus (American Heart Association [AHA] 2019). - Serum cholesterol is known to be related to atherosclerotic CVD (ASCVD), with low-density lipoprotein cholesterol (LDL-C) being the dominant form of atherogenic cholesterol.
-LDL-C is a primary cause of atherosclerosis, but other major contributing risk factors include cigarette smoking, hypertension, dysglycemia, and other lipoprotein abnormalities (Grundy et al 2018). - Almost 40% of American adults have total cholesterol serum levels of 200 mg/dL or higher and nearly 1 in 3 have elevated levels of LDL-C (≥ 130 mg/dL) (AHA 2019). - Familial hypercholesterolemia (FH) is a common and serious genetic condition resulting in severely elevated cholesterol concentrations and increased risk of premature coronary heart disease (CHD) (Goldberg et al 2011).
+- Cardiovascular disease (CVD) is the leading cause of death worldwide and accounted for 859,125 deaths in the United States (U.S.) in 2017.
+Key cardiovascular (CV) risk factors include smoking, physical inactivity, obesity, hypercholesterolemia, poor nutrition, hypertension, and diabetes mellitus (American Heart Association [AHA] 2020). - Serum cholesterol is known to be related to atherosclerotic CVD (ASCVD), with low-density lipoprotein cholesterol (LDL-C) being the dominant form of atherogenic cholesterol.
+LDL-C is a primary cause of atherosclerosis, but other major contributing risk factors include cigarette smoking, hypertension, dysglycemia, and other lipoprotein abnormalities (Grundy et al 2019). - Almost 40% of American adults have total cholesterol serum levels of ≥ 200 mg/dL, and nearly 30% have elevated levels of LDL-C (≥ 130 mg/dL) (AHA 2020). - Familial hypercholesterolemia (FH) is a common and serious genetic condition resulting in severely elevated cholesterol concentrations and increased risk of premature coronary heart disease (CHD) (Goldberg et al 2011).
 Patients can have homozygous FH (HoFH) or heterozygous FH (HeFH).
-HeFH is estimated to occur in 1 in 200 to 250 adults in the US; HoFH is much rarer with an estimated prevalence of 1:300,000 to 1:400,000, but homozygous patients are more adversely affected by the condition (Rosenson and Durrington 2019). - Alirocumab and evolocumab are fully human monoclonal antibodies that inhibit proprotein convertase subtilisin/kexin type 9 (PCSK9).
+HeFH is estimated to occur in 1 in 200 to 250 adults in the U.S.; HoFH is much rarer with an estimated prevalence of 1:300,000 to 1:400,000, but homozygous patients are more adversely affected by the condition (Rosenson and Durrington 2019). - Alirocumab and evolocumab are fully human monoclonal antibodies that inhibit proprotein convertase subtilisin/kexin type 9 (PCSK9).
 PCSK9 is an enzyme that leads to the degradation of hepatocyte LDL-C receptors (LDLR), which results in increased LDL-C levels; by inhibiting PCSK9, LDLR recycling is preserved, and LDL-C levels are subsequently reduced (Navarese et al 2015).
-The PCSK9 inhibitors are administered subcutaneously (SC) every 2 weeks or once monthly. - Current guidelines from the American College of Cardiology/American Heart Association (ACC/AHA) (Grundy et al 2018), American Association of Clinical Endocrinologists and American College of Endocrinology (AACE/ACE) (Jellinger et al 2017), and the National Lipid Association (NLA) (Jacobson et al 2015, Orringer et al 2017) all recommend maximally-tolerated statins as first-line therapy for hypercholesterolemia or CVD, with ezetimibe and the PCSK9 inhibitors being potential adjunctive agents for patients not achieving adequate LDL-C lowering; however, there is no consensus on goal LDL-C levels. - Medispan class: Proprotein Convertase Subtilisin/Kexin Type 9 Inhibitors
+The PCSK9 inhibitors are administered subcutaneously (SC) every 2 weeks or once monthly. - Current guidelines from the American College of Cardiology/American Heart Association (ACC/AHA) (Grundy et al 2019), American Association of Clinical Endocrinologists and American College of Endocrinology (AACE/ACE) (Handelsman et al 2020), and the National Lipid Association (NLA) (Jacobson et al 2015, Orringer et al 2017) all recommend maximally-tolerated statins as first-line therapy for hypercholesterolemia or CVD, with ezetimibe and the PCSK9 inhibitors being potential adjunctive agents for patients not achieving adequate LDL-C lowering; however, there is no consensus on goal LDL-C levels. - Medispan class: Proprotein Convertase Subtilisin/Kexin Type 9 Inhibitors